itszerrin/JLLM-Wrapper/README.md

 # Output: Hello!
 How can I assist you today?
 If you have any questions or need help with something, feel free to ask.
 ```

+## Common issues

+1. Error `403`
+   Sometimes, I get error `403` and you might too.
+It will say retrying but the program will abruptly end.
+I will implement a functioning retry in the near future.
+   Re-running the code works.
+If the issue persists, file an issue.

 ## Badges
 [![License: GPL v3.0](https://img.shields.io/badge/License-GPL%20v3.0-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)